VirgilSecurity/virgil-crypto-c/docs/class.md

 java: Java language.
 csharp: C# language.

-body:
+type:
     Defines implementation body originator.
-The body attribute is optional.
+The type attribute is optional.
     Its default value is "generated".
 It can take one of the following
     values: